How to Build a WordPress Demo Site (Step-by-Step Guide for 2025)

 You can categorize your post by creating categories under the categories section on the right.

-When you’re done adding your content, you can publish your post by clicking on Publish button.
+When you’re done adding your content, you can publish your post by clicking on the Publish button.

 To view your post, click the URL in the right sidebar below Templates.